Thiago099/ghidra_scripts/readme.md

 ### RenameAllKnownFunctions.py

-This script will rename all known functions to the name, currently all of the RELOCATION_ID calls in commonlib
+This script will rename all known functions, currently all of the RELOCATION_ID calls in commonlib

 ### GetAddressLibraryIds.py